 What Makes Mont St. Michel Special

-It’s difficult to pinpoint what exactly makes Mont St. Michel special – is it the location, set in the bare sand with the receding tide, with its marvelous spires brushing the sky?
+It’s difficult to pinpoint what exactly makes Mont St. Michel special – is it the location, set in the bare sand with the receding tide with its marvelous spires brushing the sky?
 Is it the Bay of Mont St. Michel, across which pilgrims used to make the arduous journey to visit the chapel by foot during low tide?
 Or is it the abbey, its interior adorned with arches and cloisters, once a renowned centre of learning that attracted the greatest minds from all over Europe?
+Maybe it's all of that and more that makes this religious and military masterpiece one of the most beautiful and awe-inspiring places in the world.

 Visiting this UNESCO World Heritage Site is an experience that can’t be compared with any other.
 Walking along the footbridge connecting the island to the mainland, and looking out to the glimmering water is an experience you will cherish forever.
-There’s lots to explore - walk along the cobblestone lanes, and discover an abbey, museums, restaurants, a charming village, and more.
-And when in this quaint town, be sure to try their apple cider and omelettes - these signature dishes just cannot be missed!
+Depending on the time of day you visit, you'll either be welcomed by a low tide and exposed sands or a high tide with the abbey jutting dramatically out of the sea.
+There’s lots to explore and experience here - you can walk along the cobblestone lanes and discover an abbey, museums, restaurants and a charming village.
+More than 60 buildings on the island are protected in France as monuments historiques.

 The treasury of history and enigma that is Mont St. Michel has a special place in the hearts of the French, not only for its architectural and symbolic significance but also for the cultural and historic importance of the Abbey.
 The Abbey of Mont St. Michel was even used as a prison at one point of time by Louis XI, and housed high-profile political prisoners.
 It is the story weaved through the structures of this island that make it a must-visit.

-The Mont Saint Michel Abbey has been at the heart of Mont St. Michel since 1523.
-The Gothic style abbey was initially a place of studying and of prayer.
-The abbey was built bit by bit.
+The history of the abbey is as varied as the tides that roll in and out every day.
+The Gothic abbey was built bit by bit.
 For example, the Romanesque style church within it was built around 1060, whilst Charles VI is believed to have been responsible for its fortification between the 13th and 14th centuries.
 Towards the end of the Ancien Régime, the Abbey was used as a prison, as by the French Revolution, most monks had moved out of the Abbey.

 The prison closed by 1863, but it wasn’t until 1922 that the monks moved back in.
 Today, the Benedictine monks have been replaced by some from the Monastic Fraternities of Jerusalem.
 During the Medieval period, the Abbey was one of the main centres for Christian pilgrims.
 With over 1.5 million visitors a year, the Mont Saint Michel Abbey is one of the most popular cultural sites in France for tourists.